 Property, plant and equipment are generally depreciated using the straight-line method over their estimated useful lives which are listed below.
-Depreciation expense was \$11,739,000 and \$11,544,000 in fiscal years 2018 and 2017, respectively.
+Depreciation expense was \$12,468,000 and \$11,739,000 in fiscal years 2019 and 2018, respectively.
 Major improvements and betterments are capitalized, while maintenance and repairs that do not extend the useful life of the applicable assets are expensed as incurred.
 Interest expense may also be capitalized for assets that require a period of time to get them ready for their intended use.
-Capitalized interest was \$176,000 and \$80,000 in fiscal years 2018 and 2017, respectively.
+There was no capitalized interest in fiscal year 2019 and \$176,000 in fiscal year and 2018.

 Year S

-Buildings and leasehold improvements 3 - 39
+Buildings and leasehold improvements 3 - 40

 Machinery and equipment

 Packaging 2 - 20

 Processing 2 - 25

-Mining and other 3 - 15
+Mining and other 3 - 20

-Office furniture and equipment 2 - 12
+Office furniture and equipment 2 - 15

-Vehicles 3 - 15
+Vehicles 2 - 15

 Property, plant and equipment are carried at cost on the Consolidated Balance Sheets and are reviewed for possible impairment on an annual basis or when circumstances indicate impairment that an asset may become impaired.
 We take into consideration idle and underutilized equipment and review business plans for possible impairment.
 When impairment is indicated, an impairment charge is recorded for the difference between the carrying value of the asset and its fair market value.
-No impairment was recorded in either fiscal year 2018 or 2017.
+No impairment was recorded in either fiscal year 2019 or 2018.